hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 ## Registration and Scope Management

-As mentioned earlier, registrations and scopes are managed by the container on which the dependency was created.
+As mentioned earlier, factory registrations and scopes are managed by the container on which the dependency was created.
 Adding a registration or clearing a scope cache on one container has no effect on any other container.

 ```swift
 let containerA = MyContainer()